mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/federated-addons/index.md

 EOF
 ```

 Ensure the projectns variable is set before executing the command.
-This variable is the project namespace (i.e. Kubernetes Namespace associated with the project) that was defined/created when the project itself was initially created.
+This variable is the project namespace (that is, the Kubernetes Namespace associated with the project) that was defined/created when the project itself was initially created.

 Then, if you run the following command on a Kubernetes cluster associated with the Project, you’ll see a Kubernetes Addon Object, in the corresponding namespace: